 -

-Shape the dough into an oval pizza and place it on a baking paper.
-Let it rise for about 60 minutes before baking.
+Shape the dough into an oval pizza and place on a baking paper.
+Let rise for about 60 minutes before baking.

-Now that the pinza dough is ready, it's time to let creativity flow!
-Pinza is similar to pizza and can therefore be topped with whatever you crave.
-Most toppings are naturally gluten-free, so here you are free to experiment.
-Try one of these three super delicious recipes for gluten-free pinza, with classic flavors or luxurious toppings!
+Now that the pinsa dough is ready, it’s time to let creativity flow!
+Pinsa is similar to pizza and can therefore be topped with whatever you crave.
+Most toppings are naturally gluten-free, so feel free to experiment.
+Try one of these three super tasty gluten-free pinsa recipes, with classic flavors or luxurious toppings!

 -